-Cloud Dataprep by TRIFACTA® surfaces visual representations of your data for individual columns and the entire dataset.
-These visual profiles enable you to make quick assessments of problems, unusual patterns, and required changes to your data, and they are available for use throughout the development of your dataset.
+Cloud Dataprep by TRIFACTA® INC. surfaces visual representations of your data for individual columns and the entire dataset.
+These visual profiles enable you to make quick assessments of problems, unusual patterns, and required changes to your data.

 For more background information, see Overview of Visual Profiling.